Huteer/ACE-3/README.md

 Opcode	Description
 Binary	Mnemonic

-0000	Halt	Terminate the program.
+0000	Halt:	Terminate the program.

-0001	Load X	Load the contents of address X into AC.
+0001	Load X:	Load the contents of address X into AC.

-0010	Store X	Store the contents of AC to address X.
+0010	Store X:	Store the contents of AC to address X.

-0011	Add X	Add the contents of address X to AC and store the result in AC.
+0011	Add X:	Add the contents of address X to AC and store the result in AC.

-0100	Subt X	Subtract the contents of address X from AC and store the result in AC.
+0100	Subt X: Subtract the contents of address X from AC and store the result in AC.

-0101	Input	Input a value from the keyboard into AC.
+0101	Input:	Input a value from the keyboard into AC.

-0110	Output	Output the value in AC to the display
+0110	Output:	Output the value in AC to the display

-0111	Skipcond	Skip the next instruction on condition.
+0111	Skipcond:	Skip the next instruction on condition.

-1000	Jump X	Load the value of X into PC.
+1000	Jump X:	Load the value of X into PC.

-1001	LDC X	Load the value of X into AC.
+1001	LDC X:	Load the value of X into AC.

-1010	SHIFTR X	Load the contents of address X into AC and shift right by 1.
+1010	SHIFTR X:	Load the contents of address X into AC and shift right by 1.

-1011	SHIFTL X	Load the contents of address X into AC and shift left by 1.
+1011	SHIFTL X:	Load the contents of address X into AC and shift left by 1.

 c) skip if the AC is equal to 0